tbelaire/nasa-apod-desktop/README.md

 http://apod.nasa.gov/apod/astropix.html

 Tested on, OSX 10.7.4
-During testing, it just sets the background for the space the terminal is on when it is run.
-I have no idea how this will interact with cron.
-I'll find out over the next few days.
+During testing, it just sets the backgroud for the space you happen to be on at 6AM, or when the computer unsleeps next.

 Development:
 =====
-I just modified it to work on OSX, and Commented out the use of PIL and the resizing of the image, as OSX can deal with that itself.
+I just modified it to work on OSX, and commented out the use of PIL and the resizing of the image, as OSX can deal with that itself.
+Now I've learned how to set a up a launchd plist file to make it run once a day.

 Installation:
 =====
 * Place the file wherever you like and chmod +x it to make it executable
 * Set the defaults in the file
-* Edit cron.txt to properly reference the file, and adjust the time at which it runs if you want.
-(First number is minutes, next is hours.)
+* Move net.belaire.nasa_apod_desktop.plist to ~/Library/LaunchAgents
+* Run 'launchdctl load ~/Library/LaunchAgents/net.belaire.nasa_apod_desktop.plist'.

 To Do:
 =====